DWFlanagan/ntrh/raw_markdown.md

 The reasons for this are simple.
 First, WRPI is a ten thousand watt FM radio station, which has a vested interest in serving the entire Albany, Troy, and Schenectady areas, and _not_ just a college radio station.
 Thus, WRPI must stay on the air during times when students are not around.
 These times can be summarized as Vacation and Summer.
 It is during those times that the non-student members of the station are so critical.
 The second reason that non-students are critical to the operation of WRPI is that very, very few RPI students are willing to make the kind of time commitment that working at WRPI involves.
 In other words, they can't get enough students to save their lives.

 Another area of WRPI that is grossly misunderstood is its airsound.
-Students at RPI do not understand why \`\`their'' radio station doesn't play the same Top 40 music that they are accustomed to hearing.
+Students at RPI do not understand why "their" radio station doesn't play the same Top 40 music that they are accustomed to hearing.
 The reason, again, is two fold.
 First, the local commercial stations already do this, and would quickly lose their business (advertising) if WRPI started tearing their audience away from them.
-Second, WRPI is pledged to be an \`\`educational'' station.
+Second, WRPI is pledged to be an "educational" station.
 The goal of WRPI's airsound is simple: to play new and progressive music.
 This usually means music which is not commerically pushed as it is on other stations.
 The education comes in learning about music that one would normally never get to hear on commercial radio.

 There are lots of things to do at WRPI besides doing a show.
 All of the electronic equipment in the studio and at the transmitter must be maintained by the members of WRPI.
 This is a great opportunity for aspiring EE's to get some real experience.
 The News Deparment is always looking for people to help with news announcing, and to work on a campus news show.
 There are lots of administrative tasks which have to be done, from checking opertions logs to sifting through Public Service Announcements for airplay.
 There is a production studio with multi-track recording capabilities being installed (again, by students) that will be used to record local bands.
-Remotes are a great way to go public and \`\`spin tunes.''
+Remotes are a great way to go public and "spin tunes."
 Serious Troy Music Hall fans can get involved with WRPI sponsored concert recordings, using state of the art digital equipment.

 ### Athletics